 Analytic philosophy, which is a result of the "linguistic turn", is often conceived in France in relation to a mainstream related to cognitive sciences and the philosophy of mind.
 Such a program is indeed fruitful and has made exchanges possible with experimental psychology and sometimes economy.
 But it is nevertheless partial and has not yet permitted satisfying interactions with philosophy in its historical and critical form and with the social sciences, as they have developed in France since Durkheim.
-This program has also systematically neglected some trends that are nevertheless very important and alive in the United States and in Great Britain - trends that raised and developed a philosophy.
+This program has also systematically neglected some trends that are nevertheless very important and alive in the United States and in Great Britain - trends that raised and developed a philosophy of language which cannot be reduced to the cognitivist patterns: ordinary language philosophy.